sebastientourbier/multiscalebrainparcellator/docs/citing.rst

 *********

 .. important::
   * If your are using the Multi-Scale Brain Parcellator in your work, please acknowledge this software and its dependencies.
-To do so, we recommend you to use, modify to your needs, and include in your work the following acknowledgment text:
+To help you to do so, we recommend you to use, modify to your needs, and include in your work the following text:

     Results included in this manuscript come from the Multi-Scale Brain Parcellator version latest [1], a processing pipeline, written in Python which uses Nipype [2,3].
 It is encapsulated in a BIDS app [4] based on Docker [5] and Singularity [6] container technologies.
 Resampling to isotropic resolution, Desikan-Killiany brain parcellation [7], brainstem parcellation [8], and hippocampal subfields segmentation [9] were performed using FreeSurfer 6.0.1.
-Final parcellations were created by performing cortical brain parcellation on at 5 different scales [10], probabilistic atlas-based segmentation of the thalamic nuclei [11],and combination of all segmented structures, using in-house CMTK tools and the antsRegistrationSyNQuick of ANTS v2.2.0 [12].
+Final parcellations were created by performing cortical brain parcellation on at 5 different scales [10], probabilistic atlas-based segmentation of the thalamic nuclei [11],and combination of all segmented structures, using in-house CMTK tools and the antsRegistrationSyNQuick tool of ANTS v2.2.0 [12].

     References
     -----------